Quark Expeditions® Celebrates 50 Years of Victory Returning To Its Fleet

 50 Years of Victory

 Victory is a Russian Arktika-class nuclear-powered icebreaker.
 Arktika-class icebreakers are the largest and most powerful nuclear icebreakers ever constructed.
 With an ice-class LL1, Victory is designed to continuously break through ice up to 2.8 meters (9.19 feet) thick.
 The icebreaker is equipped with a basketball court, indoor lap pool, two saunas, a Polar library and lounge, a gym with windows, an onboard helicopter for aerial sightseeing and landings.
-Victory launched her maiden voyage to the North Pole with Quark Expeditions® on June 14, 2009, and in honor of the Sochi games, carried the Olympic Flame to the North Pole in October 2013.
+Victory launched her maiden voyage to the North Pole with Quark Expeditions® on June 14, 2009, and in honour of the Sochi games, carried the Olympic Flame to the North Pole in October 2013.
 Nine months of the year, Victory is a working vessel keeping shipping lanes open for other ships.

 How to Book